-The ski and snowboard sessions mentioned above take place daily during the late mornings and early afternoons.
+The ski and snowboard sessions mentioned above take place almost every morning during the festival.
 The guides for each group are very experienced and lead participants through various areas on both the Whistler and Blackcomb mountains.
 Afterwards, there are après sessions that are like relaxed meet and greet-type socials.
-Usually taking place at the Aava Whistler Hotel, the social events are a good spot to hang out.
-They offer a chance to meet some of the other attendees.

-- Whistler Pride Welcome Reception – this event takes place from 4:00 to 8:00 pm on the opening day of the festival.
+- Whistler Pride Welcome Party – this event takes place from 4:30 to 8:30 pm on the opening day of the festival.
 It’s a chance to meet other guests as well as staff with food, drinks and some entertainment to go with it.
-The location was TBD as of mid-January, but it will probably be at the Aava Hotel.
+The location is the Nita Lake Lodge, located at 2131 Lake Placid Road.

-- SPA-Lash!
-At the Scandinave Spa – a VIP event at the popular Whistler spa.
+- Sip n’ Dip At the Scandinave Spa – a special event at the popular Whistler spa.
 The building is meant to be a silent experience during regular hours, but the venue hosts a pool party on this night from 9:30 to 11:30 pm.
-Enjoy the hot tubs and steam rooms while socializing with a live DJ providing the tunes.
+Enjoy the hot tubs and steam rooms while socializing with live entertainment.
 See our article about Scandinave Spa to learn more about the venue.
-(Note: This event was cancelled in 2022 due to COVID-19.)

-- Pride Ski Parade – the Whistler Pride Parade incorporates skiing and snowboarding as it begins on the Olympic Run.
+- Pride Ski Parade – the Whistler Pride Parade incorporates skiing and snowboarding as it begins on the Olympic Run at 3:00 pm.
 From there, participants glide down the mountain and then transition to a standard marching parade through to the Whistler Olympic Plaza.
 There are usually further celebrations afterwards.
 (Below is a photo of the front of the parade.
 In total, in 2022, well over 100 people joined the procession.
 It was a fun and colourful event!)